 If you’re a Nigerian, some people call them Ijebu fingerlings.
 There are farmers that stock post fries on their farm and raise them down to fingerlings/juvenile or table size as the case may be.

-The catfish value chain is wide and if you’re smart enough you can make money at any stage you find yourself, not necessarily raising fingerlings to table size.
+The catfish value chain is wide and if you’re smart enough you can make money at any stage you find yourself, not necessarily raising fingerlings to the table size.

 The third stage of the catfish lifecycle is the fingerlings.
 This is the most common fish that is being stocked by farmers all over the world.